 I use it to seamlessly manage my Profitable Blog Toolkit membership with success.
 You can become a member and get instant access to my resource library of exclusive content and tools, for free by signing up below:

-However, ConvertKit Could Stand To Lower Their Prices
+However, I Do Think ConvertKit Could Stand To Lower Their Prices

 As someone who works with new bloggers and small business owners primarily, I see firsthand how budget is usually the biggest issue for people.